-The beauty of this belly-warming soup is that everything is done in the oven — no stirring required.
+The weather outside is telling me it's time for SOUP!
+The beauty of this belly-warming mushroom soup is that everything is done in the oven — no stirring required.
 Roasting intensifies the mushroominess and also gives you the chance to add even more flavours — think garlic, fennel and thyme.
 You can finish this soup with coconut cream to keep it dairy-free.

 800g Portobello mushrooms, washed & ends trimmed

 1 onion, peeled & roughly cut into wedges

 1 cup cream

 1 lemon, zest & juice